simgrid/simgrid/docs/source/tuto_s4u.rst

 .......................

 And this is it.
 In only a few lines, we defined the algorithm of our master/workers examples.

-Well, this is true, but an algorithm alone is not enough to define a simulation.
+That being said, an algorithm alone is not enough to define a

-First, SimGrid is a library, not a program.
-So you need to define your own `main()` function, as follows.
+simulation: SimGrid is a library, not a program.
+So you need to define your own ``main()`` function as follows.
 This function is in charge of creating a SimGrid simulation engine (on line 3), register the actor functions to the engine (on lines 7 and 8), load the virtual platform from its description file (on line 11), map actors onto that platform